asutton/wg21/overload/fn.md

 [N3701](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3701.htm)
 made brief mention of this feature, more or less in the form that it is presented here.
-However, the rules from N3617 for forming lambda expressions from operators have been adopted here.
+However, the rules from N3617 for forming lambda expressions from operators have been adopted here and expanded to handle unary operators.

 ## Errata
 TODO: What about overload sets based on things like this: